-The discussion around “ethics” in technology is mostly smoke.
-The rest is mirrors.
+The discussion around “ethics” in technology is mostly smoke and mirrors.
 There is this expectation of a specialist coming in, the ethicist, the tech ethicist, the AI ethicist, or the design ethicist, that will tell these companies how to be better.
 The ethicist will solve their ethical dilemmas, logically, with a set of algorithmic rules, and then the corporations will be able to decide which rules their code or “AI” should follow—or not.

 The idea that ethical specialist can save tech is preposterous.
 It unveils a complete ignorance of what ethics is, what it can or should do.
 So let’s look at “ethics” and then look at ethics.

 Diffusion of responsibility makes it hard to address and fix problems in big organizations.

 - Design ethics will not change much.
 Designers don’t see the full picture.
 How should they even understand design ethics when there’s a user research department, an analytics group and, UX team each with a different focus?